On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Introduction and presentation of the results

+Since the first version of the present paper appeared, two preprints have enriched the picture as follows.

+On the one hand, the three last-named authors proved in \cite{CGLMS-HT} that the dynamics on the pieces $\PK_q$ is in fact \emph{highly topologically transitive}.
+They also studied the property of high transitivity for transitive actions of $\BSo(m,n)$: they characterized the pieces containing subgroups $\Lambda$ such that the action $\Lambda \backslash \BSo(m,n) \curvearrowleft \BSo(m,n)$ is highly transitive and they established that this property is generic in these pieces.

+On the other hand, Sasha Bontemps has extended Theorems~\ref{thintro-PK(BS)}, \ref{thintro: infinite partition of PK(BS(m,n))} and \ref{thintro: char phenotype} to generalized Baumslag-Solitar groups, where the right notion of phenotype is more subtle \cite{Bontemps-pkGBS}.
+She also obtained high topological transitivity results generalizing Theorem~C from the aforementioned preprint \cite{CGLMS-HT}.

-\paragraph{Acknowledgements.} A.~C.\ acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 281869850 (RTG 2229).
+\paragraph{Acknowledgements.} We are very grateful to both referees for their work and their detailed remarks which helped us to improve the paper.
+A.~C.\ acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 281869850 (RTG 2229).
 D.~G.\ is supported by the CNRS and partially supported by the LABEX MILYON (ANR-10-LABX-0070) of Université de Lyon, within the program “Investissements d’Avenir” (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
 F.~L.M.\ acknowledges funding by the ANR projects ANR-17-CE40-0026 AGRUME and ANR-19-CE40-0008 AODynG.